tomexiskandar/bintang/README.rst

 ------------------------

 Read an Excel file and create Bintang tables from available sheets.
 The first row will be assumed as column header.
-Go to :ref:'Bintang.Table.read_excel(path, sheetname)' to read a single sheet and populate the data into created table.
+Go to Bintang.Table.read_excel() to read a single sheet and populate the data into created table.

 :path: an excel file path to read from.